cgeeng/bg_arena_planner/instructions/README.md

 > [!TIP]
 > You are free  to use mermaid or any other UML tools you want, just make sure if you are using another UML tool, you properly link the image in the markdown file.
 See the resources page, for a list of [UML tools](https://github.com/CS5004-khoury-lionelle/Resources?tab=readme-ov-file#uml-design-tools).
+>
+> This will be submitted as Homework 5-6 Check-In.

 ### :fire: Task 2: Implement by Test Driven Development